RoHell/Kodilla-AJAX-quote/README.md

 2. Run `npm install` to download dependencies (grunt)

 ## Usage
-Create column for your tasks and pin some cards to it.
-Drag and drop functionality.
+Click to generate quote and tweet it.

 ## To Do
 1. Fit `placeholder` height to dragged element height